surge-dalhousie/discover-python/types-conversion.md

 ## You can mix integers and floats freely in operations

-*   Integers and floating-point numbers can be mixed in arithmetic.
-    * Python 3 automatically converts integers to floats as needed.
+Python 3 automatically converts integers to floats as needed.
+This was not the case in Python 2, but that is now obsolete.
-    * (Integer division in Python 2 will return an integer, the *floor* of the division.)

 ~~~python
 print('half is', 1 / 2.0)